jono-rams/surround-to-eac3/README.md

 ## Troubleshooting

-* `ffmpeg` or **`ffprobe` not found:**
+* **`ffmpeg` or `ffprobe` not found:**

   * Ensure FFmpeg is installed correctly and its `bin` directory is in your system's PATH environment variable.
 See the [Prerequisites](#prerequisites) section.

+* **High CPU/Disk Usage:**

+  * The script defaults to using all your CPU cores for maximum speed.
+If your system becomes unresponsive during processing, you can limit the number of parallel jobs with the `--jobs` flag (e.g., `--jobs 2`).

 * **No files processed / "Skipping 'filename': No audio streams in the desired languages... meet criteria..."**:

-  * This is expected behavior if the files scanned do not contain any audio tracks in the target languages that require transcoding to E-AC3 or qualify for copying.
+  * This is expected behavior if the files scanned do not contain any audio tracks in the target languages that require transcoding to E-AC3.
 This message reflects the default languages (`eng,jpn`) or the ones you specified with `--langs`.
+Use `--dry-run` to confirm the logic without waiting for processing.

 * **Permission Errors:**